GLOBAL MARKETS-World markets steady after Fed policy ructions

 Government economists and advisers involved in internal policy discussions told Reuters that the central bank chose to widen the yuan's trading band since it was less risky than other reform options while also offering a way to hedge against further economic slowdown.

-In commodity markets, gold added slightly to moves in the Asian session to trade at $1,339.44 an ounce, but remained on course to post its biggest weekly fall since late November.
+In commodity markets, gold added slightly to moves in the Asian session to trade around $1,336.36 an ounce, but remained on course to post its worst week since late November.

-Brent crude was up 47 cents at $106.92 a barrel, just off its intraday high.
+Brent crude was up 18 cents to $106.63 a barrel, while U.S. crude for May delivery was down 4 cents to $98.86 per barrel.
+(Additional reporting by Wayne Cole; Editing by John Stonestreet)

 * Says Petroleum Facilities Guard should be placed under NOC (Adds update on production, Sanalla comment on NOC unification)